June 2020 - End of Project Worms

 October 2017 - wormery & composting experiences (Jesse)

+Moving into a new home earlier this summer, I was intrigued to discover a medium-sized grey container perched on a neat arrangement of old bricks at the back of the garden.
 Closer inspection revealed this to be a wormery!
 Sadly, however, there wasn’t a worm in sight, just some very clumpy soil and a lot of half-crushed egg-shells!

 I’ve composted for many years, using a standard compost bin and found this to be a great way to use up fruit and veg scraps in return for free garden-nourishment.
 However, I was curious to know more about alternatives to traditional composting, so I decided I would attempt to resurrect the wormery.
 So began Project Worms, much to the amusement of my housemate!!